Counseling for Dependent Personality Disorder in Marietta, GA

 - Being overly compliant to a caretaker’s wishes, beliefs, thoughts, and more.

 - When a caretaking relationship ends, quickly replacing it with another.

 Even a passing glance at these signs and symptoms will show that Dependent Personality Disorder can severely disrupt an individual’s life.
 People with the disorder often suffer personally and professionally because of it.
 They often have limited friends and social circles because any mutual relationship can morph into a caretaking relationship.
 Professionally, people with the disorder often have difficulty finding and maintaining employment.
 They often lack initiative and confidence which may lead to poor work performance.

 Setting Up Therapy at Thriveworks Marietta for Dependent Personality Disorder

 Dependent Personality Disorder does not have to steal people’s uniqueness and their abilities.
 It is a serious illness, but there are several therapies available that have been used to help others find their way as a self-sufficient individual.
 Some people benefit from cognitive behavior therapy; others are aided by psychodynamic therapy.
 Medication may be helpful as well.
 Skilled therapists can develop a holistic and personalized treatment plan.
 The mental health professionals at Thriveworks Marietta have worked with many clients who has Dependent Personality Disorder.

 “You are constantly invited to be what you are.”

 —Ralph Waldo Emerson

 When you call our office to make an appointment, here are a few things that would be helpful to know.
 A scheduling specialist will answer your call and help you schedule a session.
 We do not have a voicemail.
-New clients often have their first appointment within 24 hours of their first call.
 Weekend and evening sessions are offered, and we accept many different forms of insurance.
 Let’s work toward independence.
 Call Thriveworks Marietta, GA today.